stonebat/stonebat.github.io/README.md

 # About Me
-  I can never be prepared for every minor detail.
-If I were, I would never make a single stroke on a blank canvas.
-As the saying goes, “You don’t need to be great to start, but you have to start to be great.”
-I may stumble and make mistakes along the journey, but I am resolute in my determination to remain agile and produce something of value.
-Looking back, I often find that such experiences transform challenging times into victories.
-This process of learning and growing is a cycle that repeats itself, each time turning adversity into achievement.
-It’s not about being ready for every little thing, but about taking the first step and learning as we go.
-That’s how we turn tough times into triumphs.
+I do not want to prepare for every detail; if I tried, I'd never begin.
+As the saying goes, 'You don’t need to be great to start, but you have to start to be great.'
+Mistakes are part of the journey, but determination turns challenges into triumphs.
+Progress comes from taking the first step and growing through the process.

 ## 👨‍💻 Experience
 ### AI Adventurer / Jun 2023 - Present